 The setting up of a single regulatory body, the Kenya Sugar Board (KSB) ensures that investors get a single source of investment advice on the sector.
 The sugar companies operate under the umbrella of the Kenya Sugar Board, which is a public body charged with the responsibility of promoting and fostering the effective and efficient development of sugar cane for production of white sugar.
 KSB is also charged with the mandate of regulating the sector and ensuring the country is self-sufficient in white sugar production.

-Relevance: The proponent shall comply by applying and acquiring license from the Kenya sugar board before establishing the factory.
+Relevance: The proponent shall comply by applying and acquiring license from the Kenya sugar board before establishing the factory and adhere to conditions issued by the board.

 4.3.7 The Wildlife Conservation and Management Act, 2013